frontendpatterns/frontendpatterns.dev/src/content/patterns/colocation.md

 ## Solution

-Apply the Colocation pattern by placing related files (tests, styles, types) next to the components they support for easier discovery.
-(See also: State Colocation Pattern), and reinforce it with concise examples or tests.
+Place related files (tests, styles, types) next to the components they support for easier discovery.
+(See also: State Colocation Pattern).
 For example, split a billing feature so API clients, hooks, and UI elements live in distinct folders with explicit boundaries.